 Oral Communication Tips (This link takes you to a website from Hamilton College.
 It includes valuable information regarding oral presentations.
 It also has links within their college, so be aware that the classes they discuss and tutorial sessions are Hamilton College’s and not UNC’s. )

 Presentations: The Good, the Bad and the Ugly

 DOWNLOAD THE Written PRESENTATION RUBRIC

 Online Resources for Creating Bibliographies

 Login using a free personal ID is required.
 From off campus, a one-time UNC login - to authenticate you as a UNC Libraries patron - is needed in order to initially create your personal ID.
-UNC login information is available from the online user name and password list (click on User Names and Passwords, then enter your name and UNC ID number) or from the Michener Library Reference Desk at 351-2562.
+UNC login information is available from the online user name and password list (click on User Names and Passwords, then enter your name and UNC ID number) or from Michener Library at 351-2671.

 Free Online Resources for Assistance with Citation Styles

 To avoid plagiarism, a general guideline is that you should write the assignment in